 - To enhance employability via “Investment in Skills”, targeting projects focused on education, vocational training and student finance

 Without urgent action to develop our young jobseekers into a skilled and experienced workforce, Europe’s viability as an innovative and competitive market is at risk.
 Such an exceptional problem requires a coherent and coordinated response.
 The Bank’s programme is envisaged to complement the EU Youth Employment Initiative, as well as the multiple national and regional schemes initiated by the Member States.

-The EIB has allocated EUR 6bn for the programme in 2013.
+The EIB had originally allocated EUR 6bn for the programme but EUR 9bn have been committed to youth skills and employment in 2013.